callumbrieske/qsyspluginframework/README.md

 myControl[1] = {width = 50}
 ```

 Each control __MUST__ have at least one 'index'.
 Controls with a single 'index' are refenced  in runtime using `Controls["Control Name"]`.
-Controls with multiple indexes become an array, and are indexed using `Controls["Controls Name"][index]`.
+Controls with multiple indexes become an array, and are referenced using `Controls["Controls Name"][index]`.

 ## Control Visual Instances